How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 Visionary leaders hold to a compelling vision.
 It takes discipline to hold the end picture in mind amidst challenges, setbacks, and changing market conditions.
 This is one of Stephen Covey’s Seven Habits of Highly Effective People.

-It takes commitment to work towards this vision each day and to keep this vision alive in the minds of the team.
+It takes commitment to work towards this vision every day and to keep it alive in the minds of the team.

 12 – Motivating